robertkowalski/grenache/articles/udp/udp.md

 # Connecting IOT Networks Behind a NAT with Grenache

 Some of you already know that the Bitfinex team is, like many things in crypto, highly distributed.
-Our architecture is distributed as well.
+Our architecture is distributed as well, so we have to solve a lot of interesting problems every day.

-Today we want to take a look how we can connect to servers which are behind a NAT, e.g. a home router.
+Today we want to take a look how you can connect to servers which are behind a NAT, e.g. a home router.
 This is a common case for IOT applications and a common problem for everyone who ever tried to run a server at home.
 In this article we take a look how UDP Holepunching works, and create two small server applications which can connect through a NAT.

 ## Routing with local networks